johannesblhansen/learning/notes/kafka/Theory/Consumers.md

 Consumer read data from a topic by topic name.
 It is a ***pull*** model.

 Consumers automatically know what broker to read from and how to recover if a partition goes down.
-The consumer handles the connectivitiy.
+The consumer handles the connectivity.

 A consumer reads in order, but only within the partition.
 There is no guarantee of ordering between partitions: